 Community Service, Instruction, and Reflection

-The Center for Service-Learning at Edmonds Community College provides support for service-learning courses and events at the college and in the community.
+The Center for Service-Learning at Edmonds College provides support for service-learning courses and events at the college and in the community.

 The National Service-Learning Clearinghouse describes service learning as "a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities."